HTTP5214-Winter2023/Pluto/danyal/User-Reviews.md

  - Recommendations: Better UI

 # Najib Osman
- - Likes:
+ - Likes: Spmlicity of the game.
- - Dislikes:
+ - Dislikes: N/A
- - Recommendations:
+ - Recommendations: Make it more interacrive when there is a winner.

 # Shavin Singh
  - Likes: functionallity